null

 A solid core door has a solid interior, usually either made of composite materials, wood, or a combination of the two.
 Solid core doors weigh about 55 lbs on average (much heavier than any hollow core door).
 With this extra density comes a better ability to block sound.
 When deciding between solid core doors, you will want to check the weight of the door.
 Even if the door is labeled as “solid core”, if it weighs 30 lbs or less – you want a different door for soundproofing.

-The best way to soundproof a solid core door is to seal it around the edges of the door.
+A solid core door should be sealed at the perimeter to soundproof it.
 Our Sound Lock Seal Kit is adjustable to fit any door and will seal the gaps around the perimeter and at the bottom without impeding the swing of the door.
 It also has a drop down bottom seal that closes off the bottom gap of the door when closed.

 Cost of Soundproofing a Solid Core Door

-Our Sound Lock Seal Kit will set you back $449 to $599, depending on whether you go for the heavy duty option or not.
+Our Sound Lock Seal Kit can be added to your solid core door for $449.
 This seal kit can improve the STC rating of your door immensely.
 Depending on the density of your door, you can expect it to be between 38 to 51 STC.

 Solid wooden doors have a completely solid wood interior without any air hollow spaces.
 They are heavy and great at blocking sound compared to hollow core doors.
 Solid wooden doors weigh around 65 lbs on average, so they tend to be heavier and more expensive than other solid core doors.
 Again, for soundproofing… the heavier the better.

-Getting an STC rated soundproof door is the cream of the crop when it comes to soundproof doors.
-Our Sound Lock Soundproof Door is a beautiful interior wood door, and extremely effective at blocking noise.
+Getting an STC 50 door (or more) is the best performance you can expect from a soundproof door.
+We build a beautiful interior wood door, which is extremely effective at blocking noise (STC 56).
 Depending on the size, it can weigh a over 350 lbs and has some serious soundproofing abilities.
 You can expect an STC rating of up to 56 with this soundproof door, and it comes pre-hung for a simple install.

 The Sound Lock Soundproof Door costs between $3,895 to $5,000 depending on the wood species.
 It’s used in soundproof home studios, music rooms, offices, military bases, and anywhere else with rated STC requirements.
 It’s the gold standard for soundproof doors.
 You can’t get any better than this!